NREL-Sienna/PowerNetworkMatrices.jl/docs/src/tutorials/tutorial_LODF_matrix.md

-# PTDF matrix
+# LODF matrix

-In this tutorial the methods for computing the Power Transfer Distribution Factors (`PTDF`) are presented.
+In this tutorial the methods for computing the Line Outage Distribution Factor (`LODF`) are presented.
-Before diving into this tutorial we encourage the user to load `PowerNetworkMatrices`, hit the `?` key in the REPL terminal and look for the documentiont of the different `PTDF` methods avialable.
+Before diving into this tutorial we encourage the user to load `PowerNetworkMatrices`, hit the `?` key in the REPL terminal and look for the documentiont of the different `LODF` methods avialable.

-## Evaluation of the `PTDF` matrix
+## Evaluation of the `LODF` matrix

-The `PTDF` matrix can be evaluated according to two different approaches:
+As for the `PTDF` matrix, the `LODF` one can be evaluated according to two different approaches:
 - `Dense`: considers functions for dense matrix multiplication and inversion
-- `KLU`: considers functions for sparse matrix multiplication and inversion (**default**)
+- `KLU`: considers functions for sparse matrix multiplication  and inversion(**default**)

-The evaluation of the `PTDF` matrix can be easily performed starting from importing the system's data and then by simply calling the `PTDF` method.
+The evaluation of the `LODF` matrix can be easily performed starting from importing the system's data and then by simply calling the `LODF` method.

 ``` @repl tutorial_PTDF_matrix
 using PowerNetworkMatrices